of positions: 20 (10 male, 10 female)

 Low-ropes initiatives: Facilitate group initiatives with and without equipment.
 Process group experiences so that cabin groups begin the process of communicating and team-building.

-Group games: Lead a variety of non-competitive games with one or two cabin groups.
+Group games: Lead a variety of team-building games with one or two cabin groups.

-Program is designed to facilitate play in a non-threatening atmosphere so that as many children as possible want to participate.
+Program is designed to facilitate play in a safe atmosphere so that as many children as possible want to participate.

-Job requirements: Current First Aid & CPR certification.
-Any of the following: Experience belaying and climbing.
+Job requirements: Any of the following: Experience belaying and climbing.
 Experience playing a variety of games that involve 10-20 people.
 Experience participating in initiative/challenge course activities.
 Previous teaching experience preferred for all of the above.

 # of positions: 2

 Job description: Naturalists teach a variety of activities including gardening, composting, nature hikes and tide pooling.
 All naturalists will be on a teaching rotation so that each instructor will teach each program area.
-Training for these activities is given before and during staff orientation week.
+Specific training for these activities is provided during staff orientation.

 # of positions: 3